-If you only have one phone line then only one caller will get through.
-A second caller will simply get a busy signal because your phone company cannot deliver the second call.
+If you only have one phone line, then only one caller will get through.
+A second caller will get a busy signal because your phone company cannot deliver the second call.

-For example, if you have 10 extensions and half of your personnel are on outside phone calls all at once, then you will need five phone lines coming in from your phone company.
-Furthermore, if all five lines are in use, then the next caller will get a busy signal.
+For example, if you have ten extensions, and five people are usually on outside phone calls all at once, you will need five phone lines coming in from your phone company.
+If all five lines are in use, the next caller will get a busy signal.

-The actual method of delivering those incoming calls is a function of the phone company.
-Every caller dials the same number, your main company number.
-The trick with using only one phone number for people to dial is to have your phone company provide a feature called rollover service.
-I discuss the details in another article.
-But basically if the first line is busy, the next caller rolls over to the next available line.
+The method of delivering incoming calls is a function of the phone company.
+Every caller dials the same number—your main company number.
+The phone company provides a feature called rollover service.
+If the first line is busy, the next caller rolls over to the next available line.

 Busy signals can be avoided by having enough phone lines to deliver all possible simultaneous callers.

-How to Make a Business PBX Phone System Properly Handle Your Callers
+How to Make a Business Phone System Handle Your Callers Properly

-When setting up the menu of caller options, it’s important to consider the logical placement of the departments and personnel in your company.
-A well-organized phone menu will help callers quickly get through.
+When programming the menu options, it’s essential to consider the logical placement of the departments and personnel in your company.
+A well-organized phone menu will help callers get through quickly.